-The goal of the study is to obtain sufficient population information on caribou, one of the most important wildlife resources in the region, to use in evaluating Project-related effects and identifying measures to avoid, minimize, or mitigation for those effects.
+The goal of the study is to obtain sufficient population information on caribou, one of the most important wildlife resources in the region, to use in evaluating Project-related effects and identifying any necessary measures to avoid, minimize, or mitigation for those effects.

 The study area will encompass the Project impoundment zone and potential access and transmission-line routes from the west and the north, referred to herein as the greater Project area, most of which is located within Game Management Unit (GMU) subunit 13E.